 There are several advantages to this for your customers (aside from the obvious one).
-If they don’t have be concerned about calculating shipping costs, they’ll know what they’re spending when they get to checkout and will be less likely to be put off by the bottom line price.
+If they don’t have to be concerned about calculating shipping costs, they’ll know what they’re spending when they get to check out and will be less likely to be put off by the bottom line price.
 This, in turn, will help minimize your shopping cart abandonment rate.

 Offering free shipping can also make you come up more frequently in searches, as shoppers now have the option of filtering search results to include free shipping offers.